erac19/erac19-site/content/home/hero.md

 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-The BC COVID-19 Modelling Group works on rapid response modelling of the COVID-19 pandemic, with a special focus on British Columbia and Canada.
+The Economic Recovery after COVID-19 Group is a team of researchers supporting Canada's economic recovery from the COVID-19 pandemic.

-The interdisciplinary Group was convened by [Caroline Colijn (SFU)](https://www.sfu.ca/math/department/faculty/colijn--caroline.html) and [Dan Coombs (UBC)](https://www.math.ubc.ca/~coombs/) with support from the [Pacific Institute for the Mathematical Sciences](http://www.pims.math.ca/).
+The interdisciplinary Group was convened by [David Green (UBC)](https://economics.ubc.ca/faculty-and-staff/david-green/) with support from the [Pacific Institute for the Mathematical Sciences](http://www.pims.math.ca/).